elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 #### Reading social cues

 Introverts and extroverts are just as good at reading social cues.
 However, introverts aren’t as good whilst *in* a social encounter.
 They’re good at reading social cues from afar.
-But they seem to find there to be too much going whilst in an actual conversation and struggle.
-It’s only when they’re played back a recording that they might understand these social cues.
+But they seem to find there to be too much going whilst in an actual conversation, and they struggle.
+It’s only when they’re played back a recording or think about it later that they might register these social cues.
 P236-237

 ![[IMG_3931.jpeg]]